apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/configuration/configuration.md

    :::note

    * Since ApeCloud MySQL currently supports multiple templates, it is required to use `--config-spec` to specify a configuration template.
-You can run `kbcli cluster describe-config mycluster` to view all template names.
+You can run `kbcli cluster describe-config mycluster -n demo` to view all template names.
    * If there are multiple components in a cluster, use `--components` to specify a component.

    :::